josevill/Developers-Usefull-Stuff/Links.md

 * http://ejohn.org/apps/learn/ | It has some "kind of" deep exercises.
 * http://www.learn-js.org/ | Cool interface, it has a console and a bunch of basic content to learn.
 * https://github.com/ReactiveX/learnrx | Practice your functional javascript skills here!
 The best so far.
+*

+## NodeJS
+* https://webdesignledger.com/24-nodejs-tuts-and-guides | Just Nodejs guides.
+What else were you expecting? :frown: